calvitoria/marvel_comics/README.md

-# Marvel Comics Project 🦸🏼🧾
+# Marvel Comics App 🦸🏼🧾

 This Rails project uses the Marvel API to display character data and other related information.
 The frontend is styled with Tailwind CSS, and the app is primarily tested using RSpec.